Best months to see northern lights!

 December

-We usually do many successful tours in December, but it often requires lots of work — driving long distances to find clear skies, and staying out in the cold for many hours.
+We usually do many successful tours in December, but it often requires lots of work driving long distances to find clear skies, and staying out in the cold for many hours.
 This is why I don’t recommend taking kids on the tour, as the temperature often goes below –20°C or even –30°C (-4…-22°F).
 Adults can handle long nights and cold weather better, especially with the warm winter boots and overalls that I provide.

 Keep in mind that December & Christmas is a very popular time for tourism in Lapland.
 This is when the prices for accommodation, flights and other services are skyrocketing.
 My tours in December are usually quite full, and I recommend contacting me well in advance.
-If you want to experience winter, but avoid the busy time, I recommend travelling to Lapland in January, February or March.
+If you want to experience Lappish winter, but avoid the busiest time, I recommend travelling to Lapland in January, February or March.

 classic auroras